Upper Learning — Grades 3 through 5

-A graduate of Riverdale, Demetra Caldwell is deeply invested in working with children.
+A graduate of Riverdale, Demetra Caldwell teaches third grade.
 In 2016, she won Riverdale's Al Davis teaching award.

 Lee Pearson, co-teacher of the humanities in fifth grade and avid story-teller, describes the importance of stories in teaching and learning.

 Who am I?
 A group of Riverdale fifth graders thought about that question as they read and discussed “George,” Alex Gino’s novel for elementary school readers about a transgender girl.

 In February, the fifth grade presented a drama production that reflected their study of three novels about contemporary social themes.
 The interdisciplinary approach allowed students with different strengths and interests to shine in their own way.